atisu/dotfiles/README.md

 # Installing

- 1. Clone this repository to your home directory with submodules, as follows:
+ 1. Clone this repository (with submodules) to your home directory with submodules, as follows:

  `git clone --recursive https://github.com/atisu/dotfiles.git .dotfiles`